 But first, there’s one thing I should have told you a few entries ago, back when you were first entering your tasks into Project.
 I didn’t realize at the time just how important it was until I started linking my tasks together, so I didn’t realize I needed to share it with you.
 Fortunately, it’s an oversight that is easy to fix.
 You should always have a generic task called “Start” (or something similar) and a generic task called “Finish” in your task list.
 Start and Finish will not be action-oriented tasks; they are anchors to hold your project tasks together.
 Each task on your list needs a predecessor or a successor; your Start task lets your first action-oriented task have a predecessor, and your Finish task lets your ultimate action have a successor.
 You don’t want any of your project tasks to be left hanging on their own, without both a predecessor and a successor — this will mess up the accuracy of your project calculation.
 Go ahead and add the Start and Finish items to your task list if you’re playing along and don’t have them already.

 Before you start linking your tasks, you have to schedule them all.
-"Wait, wait," you're saying.
-"Didn't we just do that?"
-Well, we did estimates for each project task, but we have to give them all context within the general project schedule, the start date or finish date you determined when you first opened up Project.
+“Wait, wait,” you’re saying.
+“Didn’t we just do that?”
+Well, we did estimates for each project task, but we have to give them all context within the general project schedule, the start date, or the finish date you determined when you first opened up Project.

 In Project 2010, you can manually schedule each task, which offers you some flexibility if you have a hard deadline you’re trying to meet on any given task, but setting hard dates for each task can make adjusting your project down the road tricky if something comes up in the course of your project (and it always will).
 So for the purpose of keeping it simple, today we’re going to let Project fix our scheduling for us automatically.
 Select your whole task list and all its info by clicking the blank header cell above the row numbers and to the left of your column headers.
 This operates a lot like Excel does when you want to highlight an entire spreadsheet.
 Click that blank cell, and it should highlight (in black) all the rows and columns in the View pane.